Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 21.1 points.

-- Atlanta is 4-4 against the spread and 5-3 overall when the team amasses more than 290.9 yards.
+- In games that Atlanta totals over 290.9 yards, the team is 4-4 against the spread and 5-3 overall.

-- This season the Falcons have turned the ball over 19 times, five more than the Panthers' takeaways (14).

 Home and road insights